- a guide to

 Does the severity of skin or nail psoriasis matter?

-- Nail changes are found in 80% of individuals with psoriatic arthritis, compared with only 40% in those with psoriasis alone.
+- Nail changes are found in 2 out of 5 (80%) individuals with psoriatic arthritis, compared with around half (40%-50%) in those with psoriasis alone.

 - Nail changes include pitting and discolouration of the nail due to abnormalities in the growth of tissue in the nailbed.